Ursnif virus removal guide

 What is Ursnif?

-Ursnif (also known as Gozi) is high-risk trojan-type virus designed to record various sensitive information.
+Ursnif (also known as Gozi or Dreambot) is high-risk trojan-type virus designed to record various sensitive information.
 This virus typically infiltrates systems without permission, since developers proliferate it using spam email campaigns (e.g., "TicketSales Email Virus", "Swisscom Email Virus", etc.) and fake Adobe Flash Player updaters promoted via deceptive websites.
 These sites are notorious for the promotion of various adware-type applications.

 Immediately after infiltration, Ursnif records user-system information, such as keystrokes, saved logins/passwords, web browsing activity, system information, and so on.
 Therefore, Ursnif's developers might gain access to personal accounts for social networks, banks, emails, etc. These people aim to generate as much revenue as possible.
 Therefore, there is a high probability that hijacked accounts will be misused through online purchases, money transfers, and so on.
 This behavior can lead to serious privacy issues and significant financial loss.
 Be aware that Ursnif is also capable of performing a number of actions on the system (e.g., steal/clear cookies, reboot the system, take screenshots, etc.).
 More importantly, this virus is capable of the downloading and installing other executables.
 Therefore, the presence of Ursnif might lead to various system infections.
 Fortunately, many anti-virus suites are capable of detecting and eliminating Ursnif from the system.
 Therefore, if you suspect that your system is infected with Ursnif, immediately scan it with a reputable anti-virus program and eliminate all threats.
 In addition, remove all dubious applications and browser plug-ins (as mentioned, deceptive websites are likely to promote adware-type apps).